atweiden/finn/doc/Syntax.md

 This type of Sectional Inline can appear inside and outside of Sectional Blocks.
 However, if it appears outside of a Sectional Block, it must:

-- appear at the very top of the Finn source file, or
+- appear at the very top of the Finn source document, or
 - appear following a blank line, horizontal rule or comment block, or
 - appear as part of a consecutive series of Sectional Inlines separated by newline